-Babett Oroszi and Balázs M. Tóth, "Polt Péter kinevezése óta meredeken zuhan a politikai korrupciós ügyekben indított büntetőeljárások száma" [The number of prosecutions for political corruption has fallen sharply since the appointment of Péter Polt], Átlátszó, 6 February 2015, http://atlatszo.hu/2015/02/06/ polt-peter-kinevezese-ota-meredeken-zuhan-a-politikai-korrupcios-ugyekbeninditott-buntetoeljarasok-szama.
+41 Babett Oroszi and Balázs M. Tóth, "Polt Péter kinevezése óta meredeken zuhan a politikai korrupciós ügyekben indított büntetőeljárások száma" ["The Number of Prosecutions for Political Corruption Has Fallen Sharply Since the Appointment of Péter Polt"], Átlátszó, February 6, 2015, http://atlatszo.hu/2015/02/06/polt-peter-kinevezese-ota-meredeken-zuhan-a-politikaikorrupcios-ugyekben-inditott-buntetoeljarasok-szama/ but it is initiated by the adopted political family, resulting in transfers of political services and economic goods.
+The oversight the adopted political family exercises is ensured through the bloodless, illegitimate coercion of the state which is transformed into a criminal state where, under the autocratic control of the chief patron, concentration of power and of ownership go hand in hand.

-Ibid.
+42 Ibid.